On a notion of "Galois closure" for extensions of rings: Open questions

 \section{Open questions}

-There are several questions about the $S_n$-closures that have not been treated in this article, which beg for further investigation.
+There are several questions about $S_n$-closures that have not been treated in this article, which beg for further investigation.
 First, we have the natural question:

 \begin{question} \emph{ Is there a geometric definition of the $S_n$-closure? } \end{question} The definition we have given in the introduction is rather algebraic.
-A more geometric definition would perhaps make the functoriality of the $S_n$-closure construction more apparent.
+A more geometric definition would perhaps make various properties of the $S_n$-closure (such as the fact that it commutes with base change!) more apparent.

 Second, we have only proven Theorem \ref{thm:main} in the case where the field $K$ has characteristic prime to $n!$\,.
 However, we saw in Section~\ref{degexample} that even when $K$ has characteristic 2 or 3, the dimension of $G(R_4/K)$ remains 32, which is precisely what Theorem~\ref{thm:main} would imply in good characteristic.
 In Section~\ref{sec:ex}, we saw in fact that $G(R_4/K)$ possesses the same composition factors in any characteristic.
 Does the analogous statement hold for $G(R_n/K)$ for higher values of $n$? \begin{question} \emph{ Is it true, for a field $K$ of arbitrary characteristic, that